php-static-analysis/attributes/doc/PropertyRead.md

 The attribute accepts one or more strings which describe the type of the properties.
 The attribute itself does not have a knowledge of which types are valid and which are not and this will depend on the implementation for each particular tool.

 We expect that the attribute will be able to accept both basic types like `string` or `array` and more advanced types like `array<string>` or `Collection<int>`.
-We aim to accept all the types accepted by static analysis tools for the `@property` annotation.
+We aim to accept all the types accepted by static analysis tools for the `@property-read` annotation.

 The arguments can be named arguments and the type is applied to the properties with the same name in the class.